-It was awarded a certificate of excellence for the creation of its Wemyss Caves 4D interactive website.
+The Society was awarded a certificate of excellence at the awards for the creation of its Wemyss Caves 4D interactive website.

-The digital project gives visitors virtual access to one of the historic caves which houses an array of Pictish markings and allow viewers to interact with them.
+The digital project gives visitors virtual access to one of the historic caves, which houses an array of Pictish markings and allows viewers to interact with them.

 The project is the result of a collaborative visualisation scheme involving SWACS in partnership with York Archaeological Trust (YAT); Scottish Coastal Archaeology and the Problem of Erosion (SCAPE) with valuable input from the community.

-The ceremony was held at the British Museum, presided over by Deborah Williams, chairman of the British Archaeological Awards and compered by Lloyd Grossman, chairman of the Heritage Alliance.
+The ceremony was held at the British Museum, presided over by Deborah Williams, chairman of the British Archaeological Awards and compered by Loyd Grossman, chairman of the Heritage Alliance.